rahulsingh2312/JEE-Rank-Predictor/README.md

 You can predict your Jee rank with this software

 With help of details like , Previous Education, Amount of Hours You study , Your IQ test

+# differentiating factor
+when he/she/they will press on calculate user will get a pop up of news where we will show how many people died of jee exams , and how it would be better if her enjoys life more .